![]() The Leading Online Plumbing Supplier Since 1995 |

 Positives:

-You will never run out of hot water.
+- You will never run out of hot water.
 "You want an hour long shower?
 No problem!"

-Electric units can be installed at the point of use.
+- Electric units can be installed at the point of use.

-You're not paying energy costs to heat water 24 hours a day.
+- You're not paying energy costs to heat water 24 hours a day.

-Our electric units don't require a T&P valve (no tank!) - if code allows
+- Our electric units don't require a T&P valve (no tank!) - if code allows.

-Installing a tankless water heater can indeed be a bonus to the environment (why should we choose wastefulness when
+- Installing a tankless water heater can indeed be a bonus to the environment.
+(Why choose wastefulness when we're talking about finite natural resources?)

 Negatives:

-They all need a minimum flow rate & pressure to turn on.
+- They all need a minimum flow rate & pressure to turn on.

-Gas units need a much larger, special flue pipe and larger gas supply than a conventional water heater.
+- Electric units need heavy gauge wire, while gas units need a much larger, special flue pipe and larger gas supply than a conventional water heater.

-With some brands, parts are hard to find (not a negative if you originally purchase from us, as we like to carry parts for the units that we sell).
+- With some brands, parts are hard to find (not a negative if you originally purchase from us, as we like to carry parts for the units that we sell).

 Summary: